Jennette McCurdy: Acting

 From 2007 to 2012, she starred as Sam Puckett in the Nickelodeon TV series iCarly.
-In 2008, she was nominated for a Young Artist Award for her work on iCarly and her performance as Dory Sorenson in the TV movie The Last Day of Summer.
+In 2008, she was nominated for a Young Artist Award for her work on the series and her performance as Dory Sorenson in the TV movie The Last Day of Summer.
 She was nominated for a 2009 Teen Choice Award in the Favorite TV Sidekick category for her work on iCarly.
 She played Bertha in Fred: The Movie, a movie based on a YouTube series about Fred Figglehorn.